coder/enterprise-images/README.md

 Each of these images is also published to Docker Hub under the `codercom/enterprise-[name]` repository.
 For example, `base` is available at https://hub.docker.com/r/codercom/enterprise-base.
-The tag is taken from the file extension of the Dockerfile.
-For example, `base/Dockerfile.ubuntu` is under the `ubuntu` tag.
+The tag is taken from the filename of the Dockerfile.
+For example, `base/ubuntu.Dockerfile` is under the `ubuntu` tag.

 ## Contributing